laurenqu/laurenqu.github.io/_talks/2023-07-03-education.md

 ---

-Economics of Education by Michael Lovenheim and Sarah Turner
+Reading Economics of Education by Michael Lovenheim and Sarah Turner

 ## Education policies
 1. Total resource policies increase the total amount of funding to a school or to individuals making education decisions. (eg:  increasing the total amount of funding available to schools; giving money to parents or students)